Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 Haha!
 Well, I’m not sure.
 Let me think (Sophie looks at Tyrone and Antwan, who are still playing with Brett).
 Ok, I think I got it!
 My Warrior name would be Xena.

-You remember that TV show in the 90s, about this princess Warrior who was friends with Hercules?
+Do you remember that TV show in the 90s about this princess Warrior who was friends with Hercules?
 Yeah, I want to be her!
-Obviously, I’m a warrior.
-But I’m definitely a princess too, just ask Brett!
+Obviously, I’m a warrior, but I’m definitely a princess, too—just ask Brett!
 Haha!

 Sophie, it was a pleasure speaking with you!
 I really appreciate you taking the time to answer my questions, but above all, I appreciate that you shared your story with us, even the difficult bits.
 Thank you!

 You’re welcome!
-I am glad I was able to meet up with you.
+I am glad I could meet you.
 If my story can serve as a cautionary tale for one person, then it’s well worth it.

 As I said goodbye to Sophie and her family, I felt lucky to have met them.
 Sophie is a great inspiration.
 The interview was not scripted, so the questions just kind of asked themselves as we spoke.

-I was quite saddened by Sophie’s history of miscarriages, and I did not even think about asking her if she thought it was related to her fibromyalgia.
-Maybe one do you guys know and can answer that in the comments?
+Sophie’s history of miscarriages quite saddened me, and I did not even think about asking her if she thought it was related to her fibromyalgia.
+Maybe you guys know one and can answer that in the comments.

 Being part of The Fibro Warriors community is a big deal.
-Like Sophie noted, we don’t judge.
-I would love the opportunity to ask all of you guys a few questions about your personal fibromyalgia journey.
+As Sophie noted, we don’t judge.
+I would love the opportunity to ask you a few questions about your fibromyalgia journey.

 I was not surprised that she became an addict.
 It’s a Very fine line between needing and wanting drugs.
 Many times I have talked myself out of wanting to take just one more pain pill because the pain is so bad.
 And many times I took one more pill than i would have.
 Pain will drive you to do things you normally wouldn’t do.
 It will make you act crazy so people will stop wanting to be around you.